rufilboss/100DaysOfDevOps/Day 29 -Introduction to RDS_MySQL/day29.md

     * Apply immediately(This will cause a downtime)

 * Now, we can restore a database from the snapshot, just give DB Instance Identifier or any other setting you want to modify while restoring

+* To Verify if Multi-AZ is enabled, Click on the particular DB

+* Now let’s try to create read-replica again, as you can see Create read replica tab is now enabled